zsiller38/Engineering2-Arduino/README.md

 <img src="https://github.com/zsiller38/Engineering2-Arduino/blob/main/images/Potentiometer.png?raw=true" alt="Potentiometer" style="width:500px;">

 #### Reflection
+>I liked the potentiometer project.
+I was something I had never done before and I enjoyed using the serial monitor to print the brightness values, and see how they changed as I twisted the potentiometer.
+The code itself introduced some new ideas like using map to convert the range of the imput value to a brightness level.

 ### Photoresistor
 #### Goal
+>Use photoresistor to make an led turn on and off depending on the light value.
 #### Code
 ```C++
 int light = 0; // store the current light value